mavxg/slatejs/README.md

 * IDEA: lens/scratch sidebar.
 Show calculations pulled out to the side and how they change when you change the model.

+### Constraints based system

+Example: Sketchpad - constraints like these lines are parallel or this point is coincident with this point.
+Really cool in Sketchpad is the idea that the line segment is just a start and end point constrained on an infinite line so you can draw an arc to that line even if that line doesn't extend to the radius of the arc.

 ### Dependent dimensions

   dimensions: [{name:A, items:[...]},{name:B, items:[...]},{name:C, items:[...]}],